freebasic/fbfrog/readme.txt

 To do:

+- Add to top of binding:
+    - if versiondefine not #defined, use a default version
+    - complain if versiondefine #defined to unsupported value
+    - for __FB_<target>__ #defines we can ensure the header is only used on systems that it supports

+- Add cast parsing support, in many cases we can "guess" that it's a cast
+    - if it's a built-in type:
+         (int)
+         (foo *)
+    - if it's a common typedef:
+         (int32_t)
+         (wchar_t)
+    - if inside #define, always lookup and compare id's against macro params
+    - must use cBaseType() and cDeclarator(), because it could be a function pointer cast etc.
+        -> add DECL_CAST which is a declarator but without a symbol id -> do look ahead parsing? unless we're doing custom look ahead, try cExpression() first, and if it fails or returns something that could be a type (e.g. ID atom), then try to parse as cBaseType/cDeclarator

 - For #defines that can't be parsed & translated as simple expressions:
   REPLACE DEFINE Symbol [MacroParams] OldBody "NewBody"
   - "NewBody" is FB code in a C string, as the preset is lexed in C mode